javiicc/Identifying_Potential_Investment_Opportunities_In_The_Irish_Real_Estate_Market_Using_MachineLearning/README.md

 # Investment Opportunities

 This part was developed in notebooks and then it was relocated in a [Kedro](https://kedro.readthedocs.io/en/stable/01_introduction/01_introduction.html) project.
 Bellow you can see the structure of the project via notebooks and via Kedro.
-You can visit the
-You can find an in-depth explanation of the project in the [Wiki](https://github.com/javiicc/Identifying_Potential_Investment_Opportunities_In_The_Irish_Real_Estate_Market_Using_MachineLearning/wiki) to find an in-depth explanation of both.
+You can find an in-depth explanation of the project in the [Wiki](https://github.com/javiicc/Identifying_Potential_Investment_Opportunities_In_The_Irish_Real_Estate_Market_Using_MachineLearning/wiki).

 ### Notebooks structure